 Can a petitioner send multiple responses to an RFE?

-Typically, a petitioner has only one opportunity to respond to an RFE—once a response is received by USCIS, the agency will move forward with adjudication.
+Typically, a petitioner has only one opportunity to respond to an RFE.
+Once USCIS receives a response, it will move forward with adjudication.
 If a petitioner sends an incomplete response or multiple responses, USCIS may not consider any evidence beyond what was sent in the first response packet.

 A partial response may be appropriate, however, if a petitioner is unable to gather all the evidence requested by the deadline.
 An incomplete response is better than no response at all because failure to respond almost guarantees the petition will be denied.